StereoVoxelNet: Real-Time Obstacle Detection Based on Occupancy Voxels from a Stereo Camera Using Deep Neural Networks

 \section{INTRODUCTION}

-To safely navigate around dynamic and unknown environments, robots need to perceive and avoid obstacles in real-time, usually with a limited financial or computation budget.
-Among all the 3D perception sensors, the stereo camera has been widely used due to its lightweight design and low cost.
-However, performing depth estimation with the stereo camera is nontrivial where we need to strike a balance between efficacy and efficiency.
+To safely navigate in dynamic and unknown environments, robots need to perceive and avoid obstacles in real-time, usually with a limited financial or computation budget.
+Among 3D perception sensors, stereo camera systems have been widely used due to their lightweight design and low cost.
+However, performing depth estimation with the stereo camera is nontrivial; we need to balance efficacy and efficiency.
 Therefore, most stereo-based navigation approaches sacrifice the estimation accuracy by using the traditional methods or reducing image resolution to provide real-time feedback \cite{7152384, 6696922, 7354095, 9340699}.

-Deep learning stereo models have shown promising results in depth estimation\cite{MIFDB16}, however, there are mainly two limitations for them to be used in practical and agile navigation.
+Deep learning stereo models have shown promising results in depth estimation\cite{MIFDB16}, however, there are mainly two limitations to their usability in practical and agile robot navigation.
 Firstly, even the lightweight deep learning stereo model \cite{shamsafar2022mobilestereonet} produces inadmissible latency.
 This is because the dense depth information produced is redundant for obstacle avoidance tasks during motion planning.
-In most stereo matching procedures, the depth of each pixel is estimated, and most of the individual points are superfluous in close proximity, thus discretized voxels are used to represent the occupancy information in typical robotic applications \cite{7152384, 6696922, 7354095, 9340699, akmandor2021reactive, akmandor2022deep} that require fast computation.
+In most stereo matching procedures, the depth of each pixel is estimated, and most of the individual points are superfluous in close proximity, thus discretized voxels are used to represent the occupancy information in typical robot applications \cite{7152384, 6696922, 7354095, 9340699, akmandor_reactive_2021, akmandor_deep_2022} that require fast computation.

 Secondly, the current state-of-the-art stereo models lack robustness.
 Even though they can achieve high accuracy in disparity estimation (2D), they are prone to generate more artifacts being transformed in 3D.
 The artifact is typically around the object boundaries and at a far distance \cite{9562056, Weng_2019_ICCV_Workshops}.
 After the transformation, the artifacts are embodied in the long-tail form \cite{Weng_2019_ICCV_Workshops}, due to their pipeline's objective bias.
 Consequently, an extra outlier filtering is needed to recast the adequate point cloud for robot navigation \cite{9340699}.
 Such a procedure often requires careful tuning of parameterization and lacks robustness.